Vityaz-D Autonomous Underwater Vehicle: Mariana Trench

 The Vityaz-D reached a depth of 10,028 meters on 8 May 2020, spending over three hours studying the Mariana Trench.
 Its mother ship was the rescue tug Fotiy Krylov.

 During Pacific dives, the Vityaz-D tested a unique system of long-range audio-visual communication.
-At the bottom of the Mariana Trench, the Vityaz-D laid a flag at the bottom to commemorate the 75th anniversary of VE Day.
+At the bottom of the Mariana Trench, the Vityaz-D laid a flag at the bottom to commemorate the 75th anniversary of Victory Day.

 Communications with the Vityaz-D was by means of a unique "sound-guided communication, which has no foreign analogues" – apparently automatically directing communication bursts along a selected acoustic-ray path – a technology not found in public Western sources.
 Communications with the AUV were continuous and successful during the 10,028 meter depth mission.
 The underwater acoustic communication link between the mother ship and the Vityaz-D involved both sonic and ultrasonic channels.
 This new system (name undisclosed) allows transmission of both text and low-quality images, as well as updating command and control instructions.